 - Beavers inspect their dams and repair any damages and reinforce their lodges.
 They must cut, haul, and “plant” tree branches on the muddy pond floor to be sure of fresh food when the pond freezes over.

 Frogs and toads

-You might want to be careful where you step when you take a walk ammong the Autumn leaves.
+You might want to be careful where you step when you take a walk among the autumn leaves.

-- Wood frogs, gray tree frogs, spring peepers, and chorus frogs bury themselves under wet, matted leaves in fall.
-Later, when temperatures drop, ice will form in the spaces between cells in their body cavity and their hearts and breathing stop, yet spring’s warmth will enable them to become active again.
+- Wood frogs, gray tree frogs, spring peepers and chorus frogs bury themselves under wet, matted leaves in fall.
+Later, when temperatures drop, ice will form in the spaces between cells in their body cavity and their hearts and breathing stop temporarily.
+Spring’s warmth will enable them to become active again.

 - American toads in cold areas of the United States start to hibernate in late fall.
 Digging with their hind feet, they create a hole to back down inside for the winter.

 - Give Wildlife a Brake!
 Animals are extra busy in fall, so watch for them on roads.